joberly/demo-temporal/README.md

    the signed URL from the backend to upload the image directly to S3.
 The backend could have some kind of process that handles S3 notifications and start the image processing workflow once the image is fully uploaded to S3.
-2. Everything needs unit tests badly. :)
+2. Everything needs unit tests badly.
+Definitely needs error path testing. :)
 3. API needs standardization.
 Same for the workflow status that gets returned from the API status endpoint.
 4. There's no auth so please don't run this publicly.
-The image ID isn't even really large enough to
+The image ID probably isn't even really large enough to make it hard to guess.
-5. Status needs to be updated when workflow is complete.
-6. There are no neat Grafana dashboards for service status.
+5. There are no neat Grafana dashboards for service status.
-7. The worker process does not provide an endpoint for Prometheus to scrape.
+6. The worker process does not provide an endpoint for Prometheus to scrape.